stackbit-projects/super-zucchini-00024/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
     title: We print and send your letters for you.
+Voila !
     subtitle: 'It''s not being lazy, it''s being time-preserving.'
     content: >
       Upload your PDF, select your recipient anywhere in Canada, and send them